Developmental Coordination Disorder (DCD/Dyspraxia)

 Challenges with Coordination

-People DCD may struggle with balance and coordination.
+People with DCD may struggle with balance and coordination.
 It also affects their self-care tasks, such as dressing, grooming, or cooking for themselves; they may require regular support.

 It is worth noting that DCD is a lifelong condition, but symptoms may exhibit differently with age.

-Risk Factors of (DCD) Developmental Coordination Disorder
+Causes and Risk Factors of (DCD) Developmental Coordination Disorder

+While the exact cause is not fully known, a few factors can contribute to the risk of developmental coordination disorder.
 The risk factors of Dyspraxia can be exhibited differently across different life stages.
-While the exact cause is not fully known, a few factors can contribute to the risk of developmental coordination disorder.

-Children born with a low birth weight or born prematurely may be more at risk of developing a developmental coordination disorder later on.
 Family history is another factor that can increase the risk of its development.
 Prenatal or perinatal factors such as smoking or drug use during pregnancy may also increase the risk of DCD/Dyspraxia.

-The Impact of Environmental Factors and Neurological Conditions in Child Development
+The Impact of Neurological Conditions

-Environmental factors such as deprivation, neglect, or trauma in early childhood can affect motor development and increase the risk of DCD.
 Neurological conditions such as Attention Deficit Hyperactivity Disorder (ADHD) or Autism Spectrum Disorder (ASD) can be associated with DCD/Dyspraxia.

 In adolescence, an increased level of stress, anxiety, or depression can develop, which affects their well-being.
-Withdrawing from social gatherings can impact their social skills and relationships.

 In adulthood, a person may face difficulty in daily activities and need regular support.
 They may face emotional difficulties, such as low self-esteem and difficulty maintaining relationships.
 Their social interactions become limited, affecting their quality of life.

-The Impacts of Neurological Conditions and Cognitive Decline
+Neurological Conditions and Cognitive Decline

 In later adulthood, people with neurological conditions such as Parkinson's disease or stroke may experience DCD-like symptoms.
 The impact of cognitive decline, such as Alzheimer's disease or Dementia, can be on motor coordination, which may increase the risk of DCD-like symptoms.